YoYo-JDCE/BDMs-Jiang-Strawberries/README.md

 ## Basic Analysis

-The `Basic analysis` folder contains the MATLAB code used to generate the results presented in Table 2, Table 3, and Figure B.1 of the supplementary strawberry analysis.
+The `Basic analysis` folder contains the MATLAB code used to generate the results presented in Table 2, Table 3, Table 5 and Figure B.1 of the supplementary strawberry analysis.

 To reproduce these results, navigate to the `Basic analysis` folder and run the `Mulchpaper.m` script in MATLAB.